Legatus727/Photo_Encryption/README.md

 Program will not remove original photo for encryption.

-Do not delete in the even decryption is not possible.
+Do not delete in the event decryption is not possible.

 Author not liable for lost data